Westinghouse Electric denies accounting probe report

-March 17 (Reuters) - Westinghouse Electric Co, a U.S. unit of Toshiba Corp, denied a media report that indicated the nuclear unit’s finances were possibly being investigated by the U.S. government.
+(Reuters) - Westinghouse Electric Co, a U.S. unit of Toshiba Corp (6502.T), denied a media report that indicated the nuclear unit’s finances were possibly being investigated by the U.S. government.

 According to a Bloomberg report, Toshiba was under investigation by the U.S. authorities over accounting related to its Westinghouse nuclear power operations.